• Skip to content

 Academic environment

 You will be part of a small group of mathematics and statistics PhD students, thereby having excellent access to supervisory teams, whilst being situated amongst a larger cohort of PhD students within the university, with school-based students across computing and engineering facilitating further potential for interdisciplinary interactions.
+You will be aligned with the Computing and Mathematical Science Research Excellence Group.

 The Brighton Doctoral College offer a training programme for postgraduate researchers, covering research methods and transferable (including employability) skills.
 Attendance at appropriate modules within this programme is encouraged.
 Participation in ongoing subject-specific seminar programmes at the University of Brighton is also highly recommended.